 Munster's South African World Cup-winning second-row RG Snyman

-Springbok Snyman is currently working his way back to fitness after suffering an ACL injury.
+Springbok Snyman has been working his way back to fitness after suffering an ACL injury.

 Snyman had surgery in early September last year for the ACL knee injury he sustained just seven minutes into his Munster debut against Leinster at the Aviva Stadium in August.

 Munster intimated initially that Snyman was expected to be sidelined for between six and 12 months.